russell-netizen/LWSS/templates/Setup_Tool_Admin_Guide.md

 ### **1. Prepare Your Files**

-Ensure you have the following files and folder structure ready on your computer:
+Ensure you have the following files and folder structure ready on your computer.
+The `Deployment_Admin_Guide.md` file (which the setup tool will include in the generated zip for end-users) should be inside the `templates` folder.

 <img width="375" height="277" alt="image" src="https://github.com/user-attachments/assets/5d83c27f-0007-4cd9-82fe-7a6100dd2a7a" />

+*(**Note:** The `Deployment_Admin_Guide.md` file should already be correctly named within the `templates` folder as provided in the complete file set).*

 ### **2. Create a Free GitHub Account (If you don't have one)**